jaronbarends/language-buddy/docs/decisions.md

 **Rationale:** Visual bug fix noticed along the way — a disabled button shouldn't look pressed-in — unrelated to the icon work itself, just shipped in the same branch.
 **Status:** Done.

+---

+## Evaluation loading indicator; balloon animation & pending-message rework (2026-08-18)

+### Evaluation loading state (PR #30, `evaluation-loading-state`)

+**Date:** 2026-08-18
+**Decision:** New `isWaitingForEvaluation(phase)` helper in `chatReducer.ts`. `ThreadView.tsx`
+renders a new `EvaluationLoader` (exported from `Evaluation.tsx`, alongside the existing `Evaluation` component) whenever `isWaitingForEvaluation(phase)` is true — a heading ("Evaluating chat") plus the existing shared `Loader` component, styled via two new classes in `Evaluation.module.css` (`.evaluationLoader`, `.loaderHeading`).
+**Rationale:** Closes the "no loading indicator during `waitingForEvaluation`" gap flagged since 2026-08-14/08-16 (see status.md, "What's open").
+Reuses the existing shared `Loader` component rather than introducing a new one.
+**Status:** Done — merged to `main` via PR #30 (`45adea3`).

+### Pending AI message rendered as a real (animated) thread item, not a separate timed overlay (PR #31, `balloon-animation`)

+**Date:** 2026-08-18
+**Decision:** The AI-pending indicator — previously a 500ms-delayed `showAIPendingBalloon` boolean in `ThreadView.tsx`, rendering a standalone `Loader`-only `SpeechBalloon` outside `threadItems` — is replaced. `ChatMessageItem` gains an `isPending?: boolean` field; a frozen placeholder object (`loadingAIItem`) is pushed straight into `threadItems` whenever a wait-for-AI phase starts (`AI_START_INPUT_SENT`, and right after a user reply is sent), then updated in place — not appended as a new item — once `AI_RESPONSE_RECEIVED` arrives (`threadItems.map`, matching on `isPending`).
+A new `removePendingAIItems` helper strips any leftover pending item from `threadItems` on `ERROR`/`END_SESSION`, so an aborted request can't leave a permanent loader balloon sitting in the thread. `SpeechBalloon.tsx` gains an `isPending` prop: when set, it renders `Loader` in place of `children` and applies fixed loader-sized `width`/`height` via a new `.isPending` class.
+**Rationale:** The old approach kept the loading indicator and the eventual message as two unrelated renders — a `Loader`-only balloon shown/hidden by a timer, then a wholly separate `ThreadItem` appended once the reply arrived, with an artificial 500ms delay existing only to sequence "user balloon appears, then AI-pending balloon appears" by guesswork rather than real state.
+Modeling the pending state as a field on the same `ThreadItem` that later holds the real message lets one balloon smoothly resize/morph from loader-sized to message-sized (see the animation entry below) instead of one element disappearing and a different one appearing.
+**Status:** Done — merged to `main` via PR #31 (`2c237e7`).

+### New bounce/fade-in animation for speech balloons; new animation/border/size design tokens

+**Date:** 2026-08-18
+**Decision:** `SpeechBalloon.module.css` adds a `bounceIn` keyframe (scale 0 → 1) driving each
+balloon's entrance, and a `fadeIn` keyframe for the message content, timed to start only once the bounce finishes — so the balloon's shape settles before its text appears.
+The AI balloon's entrance is delayed 500ms relative to the user's (`animation-delay`), to give an impression of sequentiality between the two.
+Balloon width/height also get a CSS `transition` (not just the entrance `animation`), so the pending (loader-sized) balloon smoothly resizes into its final message-sized dimensions once content arrives — enabled by `interpolate-size: allow-keywords` (new, root-level, `reset.css`), which is what makes transitioning to/from a `fit-content` size possible at all.
+New design tokens: `--duration-fast` (0.3s, `animation.css`) alongside the existing `--duration-instant`/`--duration-near-instant`; `--overshoot-out` (`animation.css`), a
+hand-authored `linear()` easing curve giving the bounce its overshoot; `--border-width-default` (`borders.css`), factored out of the existing `--border-default` shorthand so `SpeechBalloon.module.css` can reuse just the width half in a size calculation;
+`--loader-dot-size`/`--loader-height`/`--loader-dot-gap`/`--loader-width` (`sizes.css`), so the
+pending balloon's fixed width/height can be computed from the `Loader` component's actual dimensions rather than a guessed value.
+**Rationale:** Visual-polish pass riding along with the pending-message rework above, sharing the same `Loader`-sizing tokens that rework needed anyway to size the pending balloon precisely.
+**Status:** Done.
+New values were added at the settings-token layer, not hardcoded in component CSS, per the project's closed-token-scale rule (CLAUDE.md).

+### Mock chat response text made non-repeating (`crypto.randomUUID()` suffix)

+**Date:** 2026-08-18
+**Decision:** `src/app/api/aiMock/chat/route.ts`'s success-scenario response text now appends `crypto.randomUUID()`.
+**Rationale:** Dev-only convenience for testing the pending-item update logic and its animation — without it, every mock AI reply was identical text, making it hard to visually confirm the pending balloon was actually being replaced/updated rather than just re-rendering the same content.
+**Status:** Done.
+Mock-only change; no effect on real Gemini responses.